 Throughout the 1960s, Tomy continued to marry its gift for whimsy with a dedication to exploring new technical possibilities.
 The company became one of the first to investigate uses of new electronic capabilities offered by the development of transistors.
 Tomy released a new electromotive train set in 1961, and, in 1964, a talking doll powered by electronics.
 By then, too, the company had begun developing its first robots, a class of toy that remained a central part of Tomy's business into the next century.
 Tomy's first 'mecha-tronics' -based robot appeared in 1962.
 This led to the development of another huge international success for the company, a space expedition set launched in 1969, which sold more than two million units worldwide.

-What's your 'Tomy' worth?
-Here are some recently sold items (USA):
+What's your Tomy worth in 2021?
+Here are some recently sold items.